Edward Seaga: Early life

-The young Seaga was educated at Wolmer's Boys', one of the Wolmer's Schools in Jamaica.
-He went to the United States for higher education, graduating from Harvard University in 1952 with a Bachelor of Arts (Harvard AB) degree in the Social Sciences.
+Seaga was educated at Wolmer's Boys', one of the Wolmer's Schools in Jamaica.
+He went to the United States for higher education, graduating from Harvard University in 1952 with a Bachelor of Arts degree in social sciences.
 Before embarking on his political career, Seaga was a music producer and promoter.
 He subsequently took a research post at the University of the West Indies.

 Music industry career

 Seaga's research led to an interest in popular Jamaican music.
 In 1955, he supervised the recording of an album of ethnic Jamaican music.
 He continued to produce recordings by other artists and in the late 1950s set up West Indies Records Limited, releasing early recordings by artists such as Higgs and Wilson and Byron Lee & the Dragonaires.
 Beginning in 1961, Seaga lived in West Kingston.
 He became deeply involved in its music scene and recorded some of its artists.

 West Indies Records Limited became the most successful record company in the West Indies.
-After being elected in 1962 as a Member of Parliament, representing the Jamaica Labour Party, he sold the company to Byron Lee.
+After being elected in 1962 as a Member of Parliament, representing the Jamaica Labour Party (JLP), he sold the company to Byron Lee.
 It was renamed Dynamic Sounds.